-Webinars as a marketing tool aren't dead.
-But they're also not just an effective marketing tool; they’re also effective sales tools — but only if your sales team has the information, content, and tools to use them to move prospects down the funnel and close deals.
+Webinars are seeing a timely resurgence.
+They’re not just an effective marketing tool; they’re also effective sales tools — but only if your sales team has the information, content, and tools to use them to move prospects down the funnel and close deals.

-However, creating the kind of alignment you need to make this all a success isn’t easy.
-That’s why HubSpot and GotoWebinar created this ultimate guide for creating a successful webinar in 2020 and included a checklist to guide you through pre, ongoing, and post webinar communications.
+Creating the kind of alignment you need to make this all a success isn’t easy.
+That’s why HubSpot and GotoWebinar made this ultimate guide for creating a successful webinar and included a checklist to guide you through pre, ongoing, and post webinar communications.

-Editor's note: This post was originally published in February 2018 and has been updated for comprehensiveness.
+Editor's note: This post was originally published in February 2018 and was updated in January 2021 for comprehensiveness.

 Originally published Feb 1, 2021 7:00:00 AM, updated February 01 2021